TheCHead/nikku-no-gemu/content/posts/projects/firststeps.md

 +++

-I delved into Unity back in 2019 with the guidance of [GameDev.tv](https://www.gamedev.tv), and I wholeheartedly recommend them to anyone embarking on their game development journey.
+I delved into Unity back in 2019 with the guidance of [GameDev.tv](https://www.gamedev.tv), and I 100% recommend them to anyone embarking on their game development journey.

-Their lessons played a massive role in helping me understand the ins and outs of the Unity toolkit, opening up opportunities for some creative game and level design shenanigans.
-Beyond the valuable knowledge gained, the experience was incredibly enjoyable and served as a powerful motivator to persist and continue learning!
+Their lessons played a massive role in helping me understand the ins and outs of the Unity toolkit, also providing a room for some game and level design shenanigans.
+The whole experience was really enjoyable and served as a powerful motivator to persist and continue learning!

 So, here's a bunch of goofy little projects that I've crafted during this period, presented in no particular order.